Blog As Podcast

-When only numeric performance is rewarded after discounting of correlated behaviours of roles, rot sets in within the top echelons of the organizations.
-We nurture ruthless non-collaborative derailing behaviours unknowingly which ultimately deteriorate the quality of leadership at the top of the pyramid.
+When only numeric performance is rewarded after the discounting of correlated behaviors of roles, rot sets in within the top echelons of the organizations.
+We nurture ruthless non-collaborative derailing behaviours unknowingly, which ultimately deteriorate the quality of leadership at the top of the pyramid.
 It is thus a no-brainer that many companies miss the bus of remaining at the top of the best list over a sustained period of the time owing to fault lines in leadership corridors that develop over a period of time.
 It is thus interesting to study the rise of the individualistic performers within the organizations who ultimately trigger the process of decay and hence the downfall of the glorious business empire.

 This transformation process at the top must comprise of the following steps:

 - Administer a validated and reliable psychometric tool that measures leadership facets of individual leaders and compares them on a relative scale of the cohort group.
-This helps see personal anomalies and noise.
+This helps to see personal anomalies and noise.

 - The result of the psychometric assessment must be backed up with behavioral data from stakeholders.
 This increases the acceptability of the results and creates a wakeup call.